kovacicmichael/Train-Scheduler/README.md

 ***

 ## Overview
 Train-Scheduler connects to a firebase database where it stores a variety of train information including their name, destination, initial departure time, and departure frequency.
 On the site, the user may add a new train in the provided form.
 The form intakes the information mentioned above and pushes it to the database.
-Upon the new submition, the information is then displayed on the page along with its next arrival time and minutes away calculated.
+Upon the new submition, the information is then displayed on the page along with its calculated next arrival time and minutes away.

 ***